spartinos/Android-App/README.md

 # Android-App

-This is an Android app that allows users to find and communicate with available handymen/handymen for various services (e.g. plumbing, electrical, cleaning, etc.).
+This is an Android app that allows users to find and communicate with available handymen for various services (e.g. plumbing, electrical, cleaning, etc).

 Each user can either offer services or request help for a task, through a simple and functional user interface.